ALI-JUTT/Data-Protect/README.md

 # Only 64bit use this
 # 32bit Soon 🔜

-• This tools is Paid
+• This tools is Free

 pkg update